ASHNOOBI/python_eda/README.md

 playstore_eda.ipynb: A Jupyter Notebook that includes the Python code for performing the EDA on the Play Store data.
 It covers data cleaning, data exploration, visualization, and insights generation.

-README.md: This README file provides an overview of the project and instructions on how to use the code.
+README.md: This README file provides an overview of the project and instructions on how to use the code .